 You may have heard of this little thing called Google.
-You know, where 1.17 billion people go to find stuff on the web?
+You know, where 3.5 billion searches for information are made per day?

 But Google is more than just a search engine.
 So much more.

-In fact, Google offers a ton of tools in addition to its search engine that can be hugely valuable if you're a marketer.
+In fact, there are numerous Google business tools in addition to its search engine that can be hugely valuable if you're a marketer.

-So we decided to round up some of the most essential Google marketing tools at your disposal so you can be sure your business is taking full advantage of all Google has to offer.
+So, we decided to round up a list of the most essential Google marketing tools at your disposal so you can be sure your business is taking full advantage of all Google has to offer.

 Want to get yourself some free advertising on Google?
 I kid you not -- it's a real thing.